thehui87/Learning-Godot/tutorial_hdr.md

 Additionally, it is possible to set a threshold value to send to the glow buffer depending on the pixel luminance.
 This allows for more realistic light bleeding effects in the scene.

+## Work Pipeline

 ## Parameters of HDR

+HDR is found in the [Environment](class_environment) resource.
+These are found most of the time inside a [WorldEnvironment](class_worldenvironment) node, or set in a camera.
+There are many parameters for HDR:

+### ToneMapper

+The ToneMapper is the heart of the algorithm.
+Many options for tonemappers are provided:

+* Linear: Simplest tonemapper.
+It does it's job for adjusting scene brightness, but if the differences in light are too big, it will cause colors to be too saturated.
+* Log: Similar to linear, but not as extreme.
+* Reinhardt: Classical tonemapper (modified so it will not desaturate as much)
+* ReinhardtAutoWhite: Same as above, but uses the max scene luminance to adjust the white value.

+### Exposure

+The same exposure parameter as in real cameras.
+Controls how much light enters the camera.
+Higher values will result in a brighter scene and lower values will result in a darker scene.

+### White

+Maximum value of white.

+### Glow Threshold

+Determine above which value (from 0 to 1 after the scene is tonemapped), light will start bleeding.

+### Glow Scale

+Determine how much light will bleed.

+### Min Luminance

+Lower bound value of light for the scene at which the tonemapper stops working.
+This allows dark scenes to remain dark.

+### Max Luminance

+Upper bound value of light for the scene at which the tonemapper stops working.
+This allows bright scenes to remain saturated.

+### Exposure Adjustment Speed

+Auto-exposure will change slowly and will take a while to adjust (like in real cameras).
+Bigger values means faster adjustment.